 Superannuation and tax

-As the employer, you have an obligation to withhold PAYG tax and make superannuation contributions for your employees.
+As the employer, you have an obligation to withhold PAYG tax and make superannuation contributions for your employees in Australia.

 In most cases, independent contractors will generally manage their own superannuation and tax affairs.
 However, there are some circumstances in which they will be entitled to paid superannuation contributions.